Josh Hazlewood

 Persistent back injuries saw him being replaced as the Test vice-captain (he was declared as the joint vice-captain following the 2018 ball-tampering scandal) as he missed the tour to UAE, the domestic series against India in 2018-19 and the following World Cup owing to the same.
 During India's tour of Australia in 2020-21, Hazlewood produced a spell for the ages as his figures of 5-3-8-5 destroyed India and skittled them out for just 36.

 One might think, Hazelwood is a perfect fit for Test cricket, but he has shone in the shortest formats as well.
-He was acquired by Chennai for the Indian T20 League in 2020 and was part of their squad till 2021.
-In the mega auction of the Indian T20 League in 2022, he was roped in by Bengaluru for INR 7.75 crores.
+He was acquired by Chennai for the Indian Premier League in 2020 and was part of their squad till 2021.
+In the mega auction of the Indian Premier League in 2022, he was roped in by Bengaluru for INR 7.75 crores.